 Special fees and assessments are funds held in trust by the state of Arizona and should be treated as such.
 Funds collected for specific services from producers shall be used for those services and remain with the commodity program from which they are derived and should cover only direct costs and should not cover department administrative costs nor be remitted to the state general fund.
 (Amended 2020)

 Agricultural Warranties:

-We favor state legislation exempting raw agricultural products from implied warranty laws.
-(Reaffirmed 2019)
+We favor state legislation exempting raw agricultural products and the sale of Arizona livestock from implied warranty laws.
+(Amended 2021)